-Sickle cell disease (SCD) is a chronic genetic disorder affecting the body's red blood cells (RBCs).
-It is estimated that between 70,000 and 100,000 Americans, predominately African Americans, have SCD.
-This disorder affects the hemoglobin in RBCs that is responsible for transporting oxygen from the lungs to the rest of the body.
-In SCD, the body produces abnormal RBCs that become rigid once they have given up their oxygen and take on a crescent shaped ("sickle") form.
-The sickled cells clump together, causing blood vessels to become obstructed and consequently reduce blood flow to many parts of the body.
-This process induces a series of disease-related complications, such as acute chest syndrome and stroke.
-However, the hallmark complication for patients with SCD is recurrent acute pain episodes, or "pain crises".
-These episodes are periodic, typically recurrent, and occur throughout life.
-It is important to note that there are a number of SCD genotypes, each associated with varying clinical severity, which affects the extent to which pain manifests itself.
+Sickle cell disease (SCD) is a chronic genetic disorder affecting the body's red blood cells (RBCs).1 It is estimated that between 70,000 and 100,000 Americans, predominantly African Americans, have SCD.2 This disorder affects the hemoglobin in RBCs that is responsible for transporting oxygen from the lungs to the rest of the body.3 In SCD, the body produces abnormal RBCs that become rigid once they have given up their oxygen and take on a crescent-shaped ("sickle") form.3 The sickled cells clump together, causing blood vessels to become obstructed and consequently reduce blood flow to many parts of the body.3 This process induces a series of disease-related complications, such as acute chest syndrome and stroke.
+However, the hallmark complication for patients with SCD is recurrent acute pain episodes, or "pain crises".2 These episodes are periodic, typically recurrent, and occur throughout life.4 It is important to note that there are a number of SCD genotypes, each associated with varying clinical severity, which affects the extent to which pain manifests itself.5

-The management of acute pain is central to the care of SCD; however, it is inadequately addressed across all types of health care settings.
-Individuals with SCD are frequently seen by a primary care physician (PCP) or at community clinics for routine care; however, when suffering from a pain crises, many patients seek treatment in emergency departments (ED).
-Varying levels of experience in managing pain associated with SCD among both primary care and emergency department physicians lead to inconsistent care and treatment.
+The management of acute pain is central to the care of SCD; however, it is inadequately addressed across all types of healthcare settings.^{2, 8} Individuals with SCD are frequently seen by a primary care physician (PCP) or at community clinics for routine care; however, when suffering from a pain crisis, many patients seek treatment in emergency departments (ED).9 Varying levels of experience in managing pain associated with SCD among both primary care and emergency department physicians lead to inconsistent care and treatment.10

-Many of the evidence-based guidelines that exist to aid health care professionals in the management of individuals with SCD are based on weak evidence and/or consensus-based opinion, leaving physicians and patients with little information to make informed health care decisions regarding treatment.
-Additionally, the number of comprehensive centers to treat patients with SCD is sparse.
-For example, there are approximately 10 comprehensive adult SCD centers in the U.S., compared to 100 centers each for the treatment of hemophilia and cystic fibrosis, which are both less prevalent than SCD.

-The primary approach for treating SCD pain focuses on alleviating symptoms with pharmacological agents (i.e., non-opioid and opioid analgesics with or without adjuvants) and replacement of fluids to slow or stop the sickling process.
-However, there is little evidence regarding the type of opioid that should be used.
-Suboptimal trial designs have contributed to the lack of a strong evidence base.
-To date, SCD trials suffer from insufficient sample sizes, lack of standardized measures for pain intensity and pain relief, and non-random allocation of patients to study arms.
-Additionally, while opioid use in the treatment of SCD is frequent, assessing when to prescribe has long been controversial.
-Physicians do not have reliable guidelines to assess the presence of a pain crisis.
-The perceived stigma associated with prescribing opioids for SCD also remains a barrier.
-Fifty-three percent of ED physicians and 23% of hematologists state that more than 20% of their adult patients with SCD are addicted to opioids.
-However, actual rates of narcotic dependency and abuse are low among patients with SCD.
+Many of the evidence-based guidelines that exist to aid healthcare professionals in the management of individuals with SCD are based on weak evidence and/or consensus-based opinion, leaving physicians and patients with little information to make informed healthcare decisions regarding treatment.2 Additionally, the number of comprehensive centers to treat patients with SCD is sparse.
+For example, there are approximately 10 comprehensive adult SCD centers in the United States, compared to 100 centers each for the treatment of hemophilia and cystic fibrosis, which are both less prevalent than SCD.9 regarding the type of opioid that should be used.^{8,11} Suboptimal trial designs have contributed to the lack of a strong evidence base.11 To date, SCD trials suffer from insufficient sample sizes, lack of standardized measures for pain intensity and pain relief, and non-random allocation of patients to study arms.^{8,11} Additionally, while opioid use in the treatment of SCD is frequent, assessing when to prescribe has long been controversial.7 Physicians do not have reliable guidelines to assess the presence of a pain crisis.5 The perceived stigma associated with prescribing opioids for SCD also remains a barrier.
+Fifty-three percent of ED physicians and 23 percent of hematologists state that more than 20 percent of their adult patients with SCD are addicted to opioids.6 However, actual rates of narcotic dependency and abuse are low among patients with SCD.5